 What is the Law Regarding Employment in Monticello?

-In Monticello, employment law means those laws covering employee and employer relationships, as well as independent contractors.
-Employment issues that are regulated by these laws include hiring policies, wage amounts, and termination procedures.
-Both employees and employers should have knowledge of the Monticello employment laws.
+In Monticello, employment law means those laws governing employee and employer relationships, as well as independent contractors.
+Such laws govern employment matters like hiring, wage levels, and termination policies.
+Both employees and employers must have knowledge of the Monticello employment laws.

 "At-Will" vs. Contract Employment Terms